 - Midcontinent Communications

 - Sprint Broadband

 Wage theft is a growing problem.
 In recent years, each new year sets a new record for FLSA overtime and wage theft claims.
 Why should you and your family be deprived of fair pay?

 We are paid only if we are successful.
-Don’t let another day go by without getting paid.
-For more information, contact one of our overtime law at:
+Don’t let another day go by without getting properly paid for your hard work.
+For more information, contact one of our overtime lawyers at:

 - Detroit: 313.879-2070,

 - or email attorney Brian Mahany directly at

 If you have not been paid for time worked, were denied breaks or were denied overtime or believe that you were improperly classified, call or email us.
 There is no fee or obligation.
 In order to better evaluate your claim, please provide us the following:

 - Name of employer who owes you unpaid wages or overtime:

 - Dates of employment as best as you can remember: